Menu

 This speed is critical for the swiftly changing tastes of its millennial customer.
 As Gardner says, “For us being digital is not just about having a cool app or a cool website.
 It’s about the whole organization being able to move very rapidly to deploy quickly when things move in the market.”

-“We’re now able to act rapidly with merchandise, which suits the agile processes we’ve implemented internally and ultimately benefits our customers.” — Doug Gardner, CIO.
+“We’re now able to act rapidly with merchandise, which suits the agile processes we’ve implemented internally and ultimately benefits our customers.” — Doug Gardner, former CIO, River Island.

 Nextail algorithms use historical sales and stock data to learn about the behavior of different product attributes in different stores, model seasonality, and promotional factors at store and product level or calculate size curves to account for the demographics of each store.
 The result is an incredibly granular forecast that estimates probabilistically how products will perform in the future.